cloudify-cosmo/cloudify-ui-common/packages/scripts/README.md

 1. [`create-version.sh`](./create-version.sh) - provides helper function for creating new version of NPM package by creating a new branch with version change commit and pushing that branch to the remote repository.

-2. [`get-ts-migration-progress.sh`](./get-ts-migration-progress.sh) - prints the summary of the migration to TypeScript.

-3. [`upload-package.sh`](./upload-package.sh) - provides helper function for uploading package file to the remote machine using SSH and running specified command remotely.
+1. [`upload-package.sh`](./upload-package.sh) - provides helper function for uploading package file to the remote machine using SSH and running specified command remotely.

 ## Installation